How to Buy Bitcoin in the UK & US

 - Supply your wallet ID to a seller so that an exchange can take place.

-- Transfer money from your bank account into an exchange or to seller.
+- Transfer money from your bank account into an exchange or to a seller.

-- Wait for bitcoins to arrive in wallet.
+- Wait for bitcoins to arrive in the wallet.

 - Go forth and spend.

 1. Set up a bitcoin wallet

-Before you rush out and buy some digital money, make sure you have a safe place to keep them – this is what your bitcoin wallet is for.
+Before you rush out and buy some digital money, ensure you have a safe place to keep them – this is what your bitcoin wallet is for.
 There are plenty of places to obtain wallets, with many cryptocurrency exchanges offering their own wallets for you to use.

 While it may seem sensible to sign up for a wallet with the exchange you plan to do business with, this isn’t always the best move, as some are unstable.